michealespinola/reddit.wikidownloader/README.md

 1. `prawcore.exceptions.OAuthException: invalid_grant error processing request`
 *This most likely means that you misentered your 2FA code.
 You should also verify your credentials in the `praw.ini` file.*
+2. `FileNotFoundError: [Errno 2] No such file or directory: '[...]config/automoderator.yaml'`
+*This most likely means that you are running an older version of the script that did not properly automatically create subdirectories in certain operating system environments. **This has been fixed**.*